nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 nuxeo.stream.work.log.codec=legacy
 ```

 The behavior of the Stream WorkManager is slightly different than the default WorkManager:
-* Works are immutable: they can not be used as a storage for result, the repository or the transient store should be used instead
+- Works are immutable: they can not be used as a storage for results, the repository or the transient store should be used instead
-* Works can not be listed or loaded on demand because this can not scale
+- Works cannot be listed or loaded on demand because this can not scale
-* Works with the same id are executed only once, this make work idempotent for free
+- Works with the same id are executed only once, this make work idempotent for free
-* At the moment the number of Running works is only an estimation, scheduled and completed metrics are reliable
+- At the moment the number of Running works is only an estimation, scheduled and completed metrics are reliable

 This requires some work and WorkManager usage adaptations, this is still a work in progress.

 ### Stream PubSub Provider